Fort Mason in February.

 Roams over the winter months are somewhat weather dependent, and these may get rescheduled depending on the forecast.
 The Meetup page and the Instagram page will have the latest news if there are any changes to the plan.

 All weekend roams start at 1:30, lasting around three hours, and Friday ones at 3:00, generally taking two hours.
-All roams are loops unless otherwise stated; I also flag any longer or especially hilly routes – see below for examples of both.
+All roams are loops unless otherwise stated; I also flag any longer or especially hilly routes.

 On Friday 13th, if you are not too superstitious about it, we will tackle the north face of Bernal Heights.
 Everywhere you go in this neighbourhood, there are hidden treasures: old cottages, gardens, viewpoints.
 We will climb from the course of Precita Creek to the top of the hill, which will involve some steep slopes and off-roading.
 Meet at Garfield Square, by the bathrooms at the west side of the pool building.